cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/guides/build-badge-app/authentication.md

 After setting up the `ApolloClient`, you need to write the GraphQL mutations needed for the login flow:

-1. first mutation is to request a message that the user will sign with its MetaMask wallet:
+1. first mutation is to request a message that the user will sign with their MetaMask wallet:

 ```tsx title="graphql/LoginGetMessage.ts"
 import { gql } from "@apollo/client";